claudiodekker/inertia-laravel-testing/README.md

 );
 ```

-Apart from asserting that the component matches what we'd expect, this assertion also automatically tries to locate
+Apart from asserting that the component matches what you expect, this assertion will also automatically attempt to
-it on the filesystem, and fails the assertion if it cannot find it.
+locate the page component on the filesystem, and fails the assertion when it cannot be located.

-**By default** it will try to look for your page components relative to the `resources/js/Pages` folder, and will
+As of default, the assertion will try to find the page component file relative to the `resources/js/Pages` folder,
-only accept files have the extensions `.vue` or `.svelte` extension.
+and will only accept matching files that have a `.vue` or `.svelte` extensions.

+**If you are missing any logical default extensions such as those for React, please let us know which ones should be supported by opening an issue!**

-To disable this check on a per-component assertion basis, you may pass `false` as the assertion's second argument.
+To disable this filesystem lookup on a per-assertion basis, you may pass `false` as the second argument:
-This will still assert that the component name in the Inertia response matches, but will not check for the file's
-existence:

 ```php
 $response->assertInertia(fn (Assert $inertia) => $inertia
     ->component('Podcasts/Show', false)
 );
 ```

-Alternatively, you may pass in `true` as the second argument to enforce this check for that instance, but this really is
-not not necessary to do unless you [disable the automatic component filesystem lookup in the configuration file](#publishing-the-configuration-file).
+Alternatively, if you've disabled the [automatic component filesystem lookup in the configuration file](#publishing-the-configuration-file), you can enable the lookup on a per-assertion basis by passing `true` as the second argument instead.

 ### (Page) URL